leonardodalinky/zero-shot-GLS/evaluate/GPT/README.md

 Two types of JSD of stegotext are evaluated:
 * `JSD-normal`: JSD of stegotext evaluated on the vanilla pretrained GPT-2 model
+* `JSD-half`: JSD of stegotext evaluated on the Half-Half benchmark.
 * `JSD-cover`: JSD of stegotext evaluated on the model finetuned on covertext